rainbowunicornsTV/stream-setup/README.md

 - Max B-frames: 4
 - Audio bitrate: 320Kbps

-**Stuff tried**
+**Rejected/failed setup**
-- - NVIDIA Broadcast for microphone noise cancelling: I was getting occasional drops in the audio.
+- NVIDIA Broadcast for microphone noise cancelling: I was getting occasional drops in the audio.
 I tried setting process priority set to "realtime", but that did not fix the issue.